lopeselio/aptos-sigil/TESTING_GUIDE.md

 # Sigil Leaderboard Testing Guide

+> **📌 Current Status:** Both modules are successfully deployed on devnet with independent architecture.
+> This guide serves as a reference for testing leaderboard functionality.
+> See [README.md](./README.md) for latest deployment info, live examples, and on-chain verification.

 ## 🎯 Quick Start (No Changes to game_platform)

 This guide shows how to test the leaderboard system **independently** without modifying `game_platform`.
 Perfect for validating functionality before full integration!